wp-plugins/multilingual-press/readme.txt

 posts and pages are interlinked and are easily accessible via the post/page editor screen - you can switch back and forth to translate them!
 Multilingual-Press is WordPress conform, easy to install and doesn't make any changes to the WordPress core.
 It doesn't harm your website's performance.

-**Currently the plugin is under development; pure alpha.
-Before using this version of the plugin in your live site, we recommend you to install it in a testing environment and to backup your database and site/blog content**

 Please give us feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/inpsyde/multilingual-press).